ghassbomb/maths-track/content/proof-prob/prove/ch1.md

 then every element of the universe of discourse $\mathbb{R}$ is an element of this set (since all the elements of the universe pass the test).
 The opposite, if the proposition is a contradiction, would be an empty set.
 We can denote an empty set with the symbol $\emptyset$.
+Similar to an empty set is the idea of two _disjoint_ sets — two sets which have no common elements.

 ##### Exercises